 Implementing application whitelisting involves the following high-level steps:

-- identifying applications that are authorised to execute on a system
+- identifying applications that are authorised to execute

 - developing application whitelisting rules to ensure only those authorised applications can execute

 - maintaining the application whitelisting rules using a change management program.

 When determining how to enforce application whitelisting, the following methods are considered suitable if implemented correctly: